 School for Life believes in a world where every child has access to quality education.
 It is our mission to provide sustainable, community-led schools in developing countries.
 We employ 90% Ugandans to run our schools, empowering the entire community.

-Meet our team (add in Janepher image)
+Meet our team